sknopp/atlassdkwithfirefoxselenium/README.md

  * The containers can be used once only.
 So use the `--rm` flag!
  * maybe we want to access our Atlassian instance, so we expose the therefore needed ports (`-p`).
 Use the correct port numbers for your Atlassian product (6990 here for Bamboo)
  * `--stop-timeout 60` after the container is stopped it still needs some time for shutting down Atlassian and copying back the /target-directory to the host system.
 If you are debugging FileNotFoundExceptions from Atlassian try to increase this value.
+ * `--name atlassdk` set a fixed container name for easier reusage of docker commands
  * The first `--mount` is binding your project directory
  * The second `--mount` creates/binds the cache volume for maven repo files
  * `<atlas-tool-suffix>` could be set to `package`, `run`, `debug` for example. \